7 Best Electronic Desk Notebooks for Digital Note-Taking

 Fun Facts About Digital Note-Taking Technology

 The first commercial digital notebook appeared in 1992 when GRiD Systems released the GRiDPad.
 It weighed 4.5 pounds and cost $2,370.
 That's roughly $5,100 in 2025 dollars for a monochrome touchscreen that could barely recognize handwriting.
+Modern electronic desk notebooks for digital note-taking have come an extraordinary distance from those early, clunky prototypes.

 E ink technology was invented at MIT in 1996 but didn't reach consumer devices until the Sony Librie e-reader in 2004.
 The first e ink tablet specifically designed for note-taking was the Sony Digital Paper, released in 2013 for $1,100.
 Today you can get an e-ink device with better specs for under $300.
+That kind of value makes pairing one with a premium notebook for meeting notes feel less like a luxury and more like a smart professional investment.

 Rocketbook started as a Kickstarter campaign in 2015 and raised $2 million.
 The original concept was simple: a reusable notebook that you could microwave to erase.
 Yes, microwave.
 They've sold over 5 million units since launch.